-Prior to the payment of any dividend, the Company shall relegate 5% of their net profits to integrate the legal reserve fund referred to in Article 20 of the LGSM, until such fund reaches the equivalent to 20% of the subscribed capital paid by the Company.
+Prior to the payment of any dividend, the Company shall set aside 5% of its net profits to integrate the legal reserve fund referred to in Article 20 of the LGSM, until such fund reaches the equivalent to 20% of the subscribed capital paid by the Company.
 Shareholders may agree to allocate additional amounts to the legal reserve fund, including the amounts destined for repurchase of stock.
-The residual, if any, may be paid as a dividend to shareholders.
+The remainder, if any, may be paid as a dividend to shareholders.
 Where appropriate, the payment of cash dividends to shares that are not deposited in Indeval will be made against delivery of the applicable coupon, if any.